AndomiXD/Theme-Park-Stackathon/README.md

 # Theme-Park-Stackathon
 #### Mini Hackathon for a Theme Park project:-
-Roller-dat-coaster is a website that shows roller coasters to users, where they can also add their own roller coasters or delete them, in addition to seeing the details of a roller coaster, they are able to add comments on a selected roller coaster.
+Roller-dat-coaster is a MERN-stack website that shows roller coasters to users, where they can also add their own roller coasters or delete them, in addition to seeing the details of a roller coaster, they are able to add comments on a selected roller coaster.